 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Manteca means lard or butter in Spanish—these cookies were created centuries ago due to a surplus of lard--and, as you can see, is what gives this cookie its name considering the large measurement of shortening included in the recipe.
+Manteca means lard or butter in Spanish—these cookies were created centuries ago due to a surplus of lard—and, as you can see, it's also what gives this cookie its name, considering the large measurement of shortening included in the recipe.
 Mantecados refers to a variety of shortbread cookies, including polvorones.
 This version features a delicate anise flavor accented with lemon and cinnamon.

 - 2 1/4 cups vegetable shortening

 - 1 2/3 cups granulated sugar

 - 4 large egg yolks

 - 2 shots of anis (or other anise-flavored liqueur)